NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 It's not purely win-win—B.U.S accepts necessary losses.
 Not purely rights-based—L.E.R includes ethics and relationships, not just legal entitlements.
 Not purely idealistic—A.C.T demands what's actually achievable.

 > **Note:** L.E.R, B.U.S, A.C.T are discussed in Stage 4 "Decide".
 Don't panic.
-It's just jargon to make the framework fancier.
-You already have the gist.
+It's just jargon to make the framework fancier — and it works as a memory aid.
+Win–win we all want.

-If sight alone doesn't end it, the framework has multiple mechanisms working in parallel to still end it.
+If sight alone doesn't end it, the framework will—by breaking you instead.
+Through:

-Its design incorporates any and all of these:

 - **Exhaustion** — it will make you too tired to lie to yourself any longer
 - **Absurdity** — it will force you to see so clearly you see how ridiculous the fight was in the first place